 - Samples must be diluted so that the expected concentration falls within the kit's range.
-The sample should be diluted in 0.01 mol/L PBS (PH=7.0-7.2). - Always use non-pyrogenic, endotoxin-free tubes for blood collection. - Fresh samples, or recently obtained samples, are recommended to prevent protein degradation and denaturation that may lead to erroneous results. - NaN3 cannot be used as a test sample preservative, since it inhibits HRP. - If possible, prepare solid samples using sonication and/or homogenization, as lysis buffers may (on occasion) interfere with the kit's performance. - If a sample is not indicated in the manuals applications, a preliminary experiment to determine the suitability of the kit will be required.
+The sample should be diluted in 0.01 mol/L PBS (PH=7.0-7.2).
+Serum/Plasma samples require approximately a 10000-fold dilution. - Always use non-pyrogenic, endotoxin-free tubes for blood collection. - Fresh samples, or recently obtained samples, are recommended to prevent protein degradation and denaturation that may lead to erroneous results. - NaN3 cannot be used as a test sample preservative, since it inhibits HRP. - If possible, prepare solid samples using sonication and/or homogenization, as lysis buffers may (on occasion) interfere with the kit's performance. - If a sample is not indicated in the manuals applications, a preliminary experiment to determine the suitability of the kit will be required.